allanoguis/Hacktoberfest-2025/README.md

 ## Acknowledgments

-We will create a section on the website to acknowledge the contributions in the making of Gojirun.
+We will create a section on the website to acknowledge the contributions to the making of Gojirun.